Its-suLav-D/RecommendationSoftware/readme.md

 # Movie and Restaurant Recommendation Project

-This projet is part of Codeacdemy's Computer Science: Data Structure & Algorithms Path.
+This projet was part of Codeacdemy's Computer Science: Data Structure & Algorithms Path.
 To end the module, I had to create a second portfolio project - a recommendation software.

 > There are two Version of this recommendation because of the data that I utilize.
-Restaurant Search Utilizes the Data that was provided by Codeacdemy and Movie Search Utilizes the Data of IMDB TOP 1000 Movies downloaded from Kaggle
+Restaurant Search Utilizes the Data that was provided by Codeacdemy and Movie Search Utilizes the Data of IMDB TOP 1000 Movies downloaded from Kaggle.

-I will demonstrate the Movie Search however the logic behind both are same expect the Algorithms Used:
+I will demonstrate the Movie Search here, however the logic behind both are same expect the Algorithms Used:

 Will Start by Prompting the User and it looks something like this: